 As tempting as it is to stay up later than we should, we need to remember sacrificing sleep results in sacrificing our health.
 We actually sacrifice our entire immune system.

-On the other hand, if you to a sleep a little earlier you will wake up refreshed.
-You will actually be able to accomplish more after a good night’s sleep than you would accomplish on the same task by staying up late.
+On the other hand, if you go to sleep a little earlier you will wake up refreshed.
+You will actually be able to accomplish more after a good night’s sleep than you would accomplish by staying up late.